kaixi423/BRG-27-labs-Kai-Xi/README.md

 <img width="657" height="487" alt="image" src="https://github.com/user-attachments/assets/826c08c1-1ca9-4dd7-9c74-53048a854f35" />

+I realized that this error happens because the OS installer leaves the virtual CD-ROM drive mapped as an active package repository source file.
+So when I try to update using apt update, the system prevents the update.

 Had to look inside the extra sources directory with "ls /etc/apt/sources.list.d/" , proceeded to show me a file named cdrom.sources

 I then deleted the cdrom file with "sudo rm -f /etc/apt/sources.list.d/*cdrom*" and follow up with sudo apt update.
 After doing that my sudo apt install git -y worked.